Lilo Milchsack

 Lisalotte Milchsack DCMG CBE (née Duden; 27 May 1905 – 7 August 1992) was a German promoter of post-war German-British relations.
-Lilo founded an association which created an annual conference of British and German decision makers.
+She founded the British-German Society which created an annual conference of British and German decision makers.
 She is said to be one of the architects of post-war Europe.
 She was the first German to join the British Order of St Michael and St George.

 Life

 Lisalotte Duden was born in Frankfurt, Germany, in 1905.
 She came from a family who opposed the rise of Nazism, but their opposition gained them no benefit.
 Her education in Frankfurt, Geneva and Amsterdam University instilled in her an awareness of international affairs.
 Lilo married Hans Milchsack, a Rhine barge owner.
 Visiting Britain before the war, she pleaded with Britons to resist Hitler, only to be ignored and labeled a traitor.
 During the war, her family withdrew from public life.
 After the Second World War her husband was asked to be mayor of Düsseldorf.
-Lilo was keen to improve relations between Britain and Germany.
+She was keen to improve relations between Britain and Germany.
 She met Robert Birley who was an education advisor to the British military in Germany.
 With Birley's assistance she formed an association in 1949.